Diaz hits 2 homers to back Wacha as Cardinals beat Reds 10-4

 UP NEXT

-Cardinals: RHP Carlos Martinez (0-0, 0.00) struck out 10 in 7 1/3 scoreless innings in the Cardinals' season opener against the Cubs.
-Martinez is 5-1 with a 2.76 ERA in 16 appearances (five career starts) against Cincinnati.

-Reds: Scott Feldman (0-1, 5.79) took the loss in his season debut, allowing three earned runs on seven hits in 4 2/3 innings against the Phillies on Opening Day.
+Reds: Scott Feldman (0-1, 5.79) took the loss in his season debut, allowing three earned runs on seven hits in 4 2/3 innings against the Phillies on opening day.
 He will make his second career appearance against the Cardinals.

+Cardinals: RHP Carlos Martinez (0-0, 0.00) struck out 10 in 7 1/3 scoreless innings in the season opener against the Cubs.
+He is 5-1 with a 2.76 ERA in 16 appearances (five career starts) against Cincinnati.

 ---